-The front walkway has cracked and settled differentially.
+The driveway has cracked and settled differentially.
 This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
-This condition can be repaired by pressure grouting the sunken portion of the walkway or by removing and replacing it.
-Grinding down the raised edges of the concrete will also mitigate the hazard.
-The walkway remains functional despite this condition.
-However, the raised edges of the concrete can be a trip hazard for some people.
-Repairs should be made as necessary.
+This condition can be repaired by removing and replacing it.
+The driveway remains functional despite this condition.